Patapom/webgl/Web/blog/patapom/docs/BRDF/PreIntegration.md

 ﻿
-Since the paper "Real Shading in Unreal Engine 4" [^1] by Brian Karis, most people have been using pre-integrated illuminance encoded in the mips of cube maps to represent the specular illuminance to feed their BRDF.
+Since the paper "Real Shading in Unreal Engine 4" [^1] by Brian Karis, most people have been the mips of cube maps to pre-integrate the specular illuminance to feed their BRDF for different values of roughness.

 You often read something like "a different mip corresponds to some roughness value" but it's generally not very clear how exactly do you tie the mip level and the roughness value of the BRDF?